 Technology 9 is a HANDS-ON Project Based exploration of the many areas in Tech Ed.
 You will use TOOLS, MACHINES with the DESIGN PROCESS to complete specially designed challenges.

-These challenges will require skills in:
+Challenges will require skills in:

-- ⊗ Engineering,
+- Engineering

-- ⊗ Woodworking,
+- Metalworking

-- ⊗ Metalworking,
+- Drafting

-- ⊗ Drafting,
+- Electronic Systems

-- ⊗ Electronic Systems,
+- Media Design

-- ⊗ Media Design.
+- Digital Photograhy